 Calgary Foreclosure Homes and Condos

-You can start looking through our current database using the search tool below.
+Or you can search through our current database using the search tool below:

 What is a Foreclosure?

 Foreclosure results when a homeowner misses successive payments to the lender(usually 3 months) and has no means to catch up with the accumulating debt.
 This is called distress and almost always leads to foreclosure.
 Once a lender starts the process it is very difficult to get out.
 Legal fees and late interest charges pile up quickly and the homeowner finds himself unable to pay off the debt triggering the repossession of the home.

 There are various ways to buy a foreclosure.
 Here we will explain the process used to buy these properties when listed on the MLS®.
 When the listing comes on the market you will find it immediately available for viewing on this website.
 You can set up an automatic search to have these new listings emailed to you or we can set it up for you(contact us for details).
 Once you find a home or condo of interest call or email us to set the appointment.
 If after seeing the foreclosed property you want to submit an offer there are few things you should consider.